ocombe/test/README.md

 # test
-Repository used to test things
+Repository used to test things (like bots)